codership/documentation/galeracluster/source/notificationcmd.rst

 While you can use the database client to check the status of your cluster, the individual nodes and the health of replication, you may find it counterproductive to log into the client on each node to run these checks.
 Galera Cluster provides a notification script and interface for customization, allowing you to automate the monitoring process for your cluster.

-You can enable the  notification command through the :ref:`wsrep_notify_cmd <wsrep_notify_cmd>` parameter.
-The node then calls the script, by default ``wsrep_notify.sh``, to each change in cluster membership and node status.
-You can use these status changes in configuring load balancers, raising alerts or scripting for any other situation where you need the underlying server to respond to changes to the database.

 -------------------------------------